 Regina is a Chinese/Cantonese American interested in developing stories; she believes that they are the key to our individual and collective power.
 Through Rising Voices, she aims to help provide the spaces for these stories to be discovered and shared, and for us to rewrite the existing narrative of our communities, build solidarity, and take collective action.

-Dim is the Civic Engagement fellow at Rising Voices of Asian American Families and an APALA Fellow.
+Dim was the Civic Engagement fellow at Rising Voices of Asian American Families and an APALA Fellow.
+She is now a Community Organizer for Rising Voices.
 Born in Mandalay, Myanmar, Dim grew up in Tulsa, Oklahoma.
 She was raised by two Zomi immigrants who personified radical politics and actions in their everyday lives.
 At the University of Michigan, Dim studies History and Political Science with a minor in Asian Studies.
 She’s passionate about serving Asian American communities with new ways to engage and organize.